michaelworm/SoDaReloaded-Theme/README.md

 SoDaReloaded Theme is designed to work with [Sublime Text 3](http://www.sublimetext.com/3dev).

+### Using Sublime Package Control

+If you are using Will Bond's excellent [Sublime Package Control](https://packagecontrol.io/), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
+The Soda Theme package is listed as `Theme - SoDaReloaded` in the packages list.

 ### Using Git

 Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.